 Organized sports are an important part of college life.
 Intramural sports are scheduled competitive activities.
-Teams are organized for men, women, and co-ed play that range from pick-up games to tournaments for students and faculty/staff groups.
+Teams are organized for co-ed play that range from pick-up games to tournaments for students and faculty/staff groups.

 Library Resource Center (LRC)